Food trip to an Italian Restaurant in Philadelphia

 Abstract:

 On December 10, 2025, during its twentieth session held in New Delhi, India, the “Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage” of the UNESCO (the United Nations Educational, Scientific and Cultural Organization) decided to inscribe “Italian cooking, between sustainability and biocultural diversity” on the “Representative List of the Intangible Cultural Heritage of Humanity.”
-This deliberation marked the first time an entire national cuisine has received this distinction, recognizing it as a diverse combination of multiple culinary traditions connected by techniques and practices that emphasize respect for natural ingredients, conviviality of social gatherings around the table, and transmission of knowledge, skills, and memories across generations.
+This deliberation marked the first time an entire national cuisine has received this distinction, and recognized Italy as a diverse combination of multiple culinary traditions connected by techniques and practices that emphasize respect for natural ingredients, conviviality of social gatherings around the table, and transmission of knowledge, skills, and memories across generations.
 This field trip explores the distinctive features of the diverse culinary, cultural, and social traditions in the Italian peninsula by reflecting recent trends in “Food Studies” scholarship and by blending experiential learning with second-language practice in Italian.

 Bryn Mawr College welcomes the full participation of all individuals in all aspects of campus life.
 Should you wish to request a disability-related accommodation for this event, please contact the event sponsor/coordinator.
 Requests should be made as early as possible.